syncfusion-content/blazor-docs/blazor/listview/how-to/fetch-selected-items-from-listview-template-sample.md

 ---
 layout: post
 title: Get selected items in Blazor ListView Component | Syncfusion
-description: Learn here all about Get selected items from listview template in Syncfusion Blazor ListView component and more.
+description: Learn here all about how to get selected items from listview template in Syncfusion Blazor ListView component and more.
 platform: Blazor
 control: Listview
 documentation: ug